 Since 2017, I am an editor of Ornis Svecica, a scientific ornithological journal.

-I have reviewed manuscripts for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Diversity and Distributions, Bird Conservation International, Frontiers in Zoology, Ornis Svecica, and Ornis Fennica.
+I have reviewed manuscripts for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Diversity and Distributions, Bird Conservation International, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ornis Svecica, and Ornis Fennica.
 Since 2018, I use Publons, to keep a record of my reviewer assignments.
 Have a look!

 I believe that the peer review process is at the core of keeping science sane and pushing for higher quality.
 Review assignments are therefore something that I take seriously, and I usually spend a considerable effort if I agree to write a review.
 In light of that, I take pride in having received the below testimonials (at Publons) from journal editors.

 Andy Foote, Ecology & Evolution, 2018:

 A very helpful and thorough review – I particularly appreciated the constructive nature of the comments to the authors.

 Maren Wellenreuther, Evolutionary Applications, 2018: